 Planning with a Will

 Using a Will to direct the distribution of your estate makes for easier administration while you are still living.
+An estate planning lawyer can help you draft your Will carefully.
 Although not overly-complicated or time consuming, a Living Trust needs to be maintained during your lifetime.
 But planning with a Will ensures that your estate will be subject to probate in every state where you own real property, and the costs associated with multiple probate proceedings often outweighs the minor inconvenience of maintaining a Living Trust.

 Planning with a Will is less expensive and less time-consuming today than planning with a Living Trust.
 Although the Trust avoids probate, the cost of transferring assets is borne when the Trust is established rather than at the time of death when the Will is administered.
 The cost of “funding” the trust depends on how much you decide to accomplish on your own rather than with an attorney’s assistance.